-Everyone wants a great shot of the Cinderella’s Castle; after all it is the iconic symbol in the Magic Kingdom.
-You ask how can you get those shots?
-Especially the ones where no one is in the park and you are standing on Main Street USA with the fresh smell of pop corn.
+Everyone wants a great shot of Cinderella’s Castle; after all, it is the iconic symbol in the Magic Kingdom.
+But how can you get those shots?
+Especially the ones where no one is in the park and you are standing on Main Street USA with the fresh smell of popcorn.
 The first thing you need to do is make sure you schedule a breakfast in the Magic Kingdom for as early as possible either at Cinderella’s Royal Table, or at the Crystal Palace or even Be Our Guest.
 By doing this you can ensure you are in the park before they open the gates to the rest of the guests.
-On your way to breakfast take a few moments to take in the gorgeous view and grab a couple shots of Main Street USA, Cinderella’s Castle and maybe even a photograph of you and your family.
+On your way to breakfast take a few moments to take in the gorgeous view and grab a couple of shots of Main Street USA, Cinderella’s Castle, and maybe even a photograph of you and your family.

 Photographing the Festival of Fantasy Parade and Dream Along with Mickey are two of my favorite things to photograph while in Disney and it is a must.
 My husband may get a little irritated with me that we line up an hour early for the Festival of Fantasy Parade but when I see the shots I have taken it is so worth it.
 Whether you are just going to watch the Festival of Fantasy Parade or if you plan on photographing it you need to make sure you get to your spot early.
 Guests begin to line up anywhere from 30 minutes to 1 hour early.
 I have learned the earlier the better.
 Grab yourself a snack and pop down on the curb Main Street USA or around the Castle hub and enjoy the nice day and wait for the music to start.
 I have found the best shots can be taken from the spot near where the bridge is that takes you into Fantasy Land just to the right of the castle.
 I also always find a spot where there is a trash can so that other guests are not standing in front of you and blocking your view.
 A nice zoom lens is a must especially if you really want to grab the character’s attention.
 They always see my 70-200mm and look right at me which allows for some really nice shots.